eduardknezovic/modellm/README.md

 recipe = Recipe.generate_from("Fish and chips")
 healthy = HealthyRecipe.generate_from(recipe)
 simple = SimplifiedRecipe.generate_from(healthy)

+# With extra guidance at each step
+recipe = Recipe.generate_from(
+    "Fish and chips",
+    extra_guidance="Use authentic British ingredients."
+)
+healthy = HealthyRecipe.generate_from(
+    recipe,
+    extra_guidance="Reduce calories by at least 30%."
+)
+simple = SimplifiedRecipe.generate_from(
+    healthy,
+    system_prompt="You are a chef specializing in easy weeknight meals.", extra_guidance="Use only 5 ingredients maximum."
+)

 # Pipe operator (functional)
 simple = "Fish and chips" | Recipe | HealthyRecipe | SimplifiedRecipe